 “It’s not nearly as glamorous or exciting as the title makes it out to be,” he admitted to Chris over a quick lunch at the Old Post Office Pavilion.
-“Most of the time I find myself sitting on my ass, clutching the Football while everyone you’d be interested in sit on the other side of a closed door doing whatever it is they do all day.”
+“Most of the time I find myself sitting on my ass, clutching the football while everyone you’d be interested in is sitting on the other side of a closed door doing whatever it is they do all day.”

 “How in the world did you ever wind up with that gig?”
 Chris asked as she toyed with her chef’s salad.

 DeWitt chuckled.
 “I asked my branch manager over at personnel that very same question.
 Do you know what he said?
-After pausing a good minute or two, he told me into everyone’s life, a little rain must fall.”
+After pausing a good minute or two, he told me ‘into everyone’s life, a little rain must fall.’ ”

 After sharing a good laugh over this, DeWitt turned serious.
 “Speaking of bad luck, I have to ask you not to contact me again, at least while I’m assigned to the White House.”